All information is subject to change.

 What are the plans for trash clean-up?

 Numerous dumpsters and trash barrels will be placed along key parts of the parade route, many more than from prior years.
 The festival has hired Regency Services to conduct trash pickup in the evening, the parade route, and will come back the next morning.
 The City's street sweepers will come through on the evening of March 17 after the festival ends.
-The dumpsters will be removed and emptied on Monday, March 18.
+The dumpsters will be removed and emptied on March 18.

 Do you need any help or volunteers with this year's event?